ebad66/SafeCommit/README.md

 ### Install via VS Code

 Run `SafeCommit: Install Pre-Commit Hook` from the Command Palette.
 This copies both hook files into `.git/hooks/`.

+Note: if you update hook scripts, re-run the install command (hooks are per-repo and don’t auto-overwrite).

 ### Manual install